apache/metron-bro-plugin-kafka/docker/README.md

 --kafka-topic                   [OPTIONAL] The kafka topic name to use.
 Default: bro --plugin-version                [OPTIONAL] The plugin version.
 Default: the current branch name
 ```

+> NOTE: The provided `--plugin-version` is passed to the [`bro-pkg install`](https://docs.zeek.org/projects/package-manager/en/stable/bro-pkg.html#install-command) command within the container, which allows you to specify a version tag, branch name, or commit hash.
+However, that tag, branch, or commit *must* be available in the currently checked out plugin repository.